voxpupuli/puppet-icinga2/README.md

 }
 ```

+*Info:* If you are using the [Icinga Web 2](https://github.com/Icinga/puppet-icingaweb2/) Puppet module on the same
+server, make sure to disable the repository management for one of the modules!

 If you want to manage the version of Icinga 2, you have to disable the package management of this module and handle
 packages in your own Puppet code.
 The attribute manage_repo is also disabled automattically and you have to manage
 a repository within icinga in front of the package resource, i.e. for a RedHat system: